jagganjestine/CS4485/README.md

 - Dashboard: View upcoming appointments and total tutoring hours for both tutors and users.

 ## Additional Features
-- Appointment Reminders: Email notifications sent upon booking.
 - Cancellation: Allows users to cancel appointments up to 24 hours in advance.
-- Online Meetings: Integrated with Zoom or Google Meet/Calendar for seamless online tutoring sessions.

 ## Usage
 1. Register as a user or tutor.
 2. Browse the tutor listings, search by name or expertise, and add to your favorites.
-3. Book appointments with tutors and receive reminders.
+3. Book appointments with tutors.
-4. Enjoy your online tutoring sessions with the integrated meeting setup!
+4. Enjoy your online tutoring sessions!